 1/4 cup chopped flat-leaf parsley, divided

 1 tablespoon finely chopped mixed herbs of your choice (I used a mix of thyme, oregano and mint, but if you only have, say, thyme or oregano, a full tablespoon will likely overwhelm, so use less)

 3/4 cup finely grated parmesan or aged pecorino romano cheese, divided

 4 ounces (115 grams) mozzarella, cut into small cubes

-Cook the pasta: If you’ve got an oven-save 3-quart deep skillet or braising pan, use it here and you’ll only need one pot for the whole recipe.
+Cook the pasta: If you’ve got an oven-safe 3-quart deep skillet or braising pan, use it here and you’ll only need one pot for the whole recipe.
 Otherwise, bring an medium/large pot of well-salted water to a boil.
 Add pasta and cook until al dente, about 1 to 2 minutes before perfect doneness.
 Drain and set aside.

 Heat oven: To 400 degrees.